vipul818/EDA-with-Pandas/README.md

-# Exploratory Data Analysis(EDA) with Pandas of a banking dataset
+# Exploratory Data Analysis with Pandas of a banking dataset
 ## In this project we will:
 * Explore a banking dataset with Pandas framework.
 * Build pivot tables.